BlockDevsUnited/l-earn/Lessons/English/L_EARN/L1:Intro_To_BDU_L-EARN.md

 The primary topics are all cryptocurrency related.
 We cover the major cryptos Bitcoin and Ethereum, and constantly add more as we go.

-We offer small core of general crypto lessons for beginners, and an expanded set of lessons for blockchain developers.
-That's because BDU's core focus is to train blockchain developers
+We offer a small core of general crypto lessons for beginners, and an expanded set of lessons for blockchain developers.
+That's because BDU's core focus is to train blockchain developers.

 There is also a small group of lessons involving the BDU L-EARN program itself.
 This includes lessons on our community, on contributions, on the need for identity, and this very lesson itself!